encode/django-rest-framework/docs/api-guide/serializers.md

             user.save()
             return user

+Please keep in mind that, if the field has already been explicitly declared on the serializer class, then the `extra_kwargs` option will be ignored.

 ## Relational fields

 When serializing model instances, there are a number of different ways you might choose to represent relationships.
 The default representation for `ModelSerializer` is to use the primary keys of the related instances.